cmaher/flexsym/README.md

 flexsym
 =======

-Flexsym is an automata-based, Turing-tarpit programming language, for the construction of non-deterministic Turing machines.
+Flexsym is an automata-based, Turing-tarpit programming language for the construction of non-deterministic Turing machines.

 ## Requirements